-Madrid Monitor also allows you to consult the WIPO Gazette of International Marks (http://www.wipo.int/madrid/monitor/en/#gazettnd/), the official Madrid System weekly publication that contains the latest data regarding IRs, renewals, subsequent designations and modifications affecting existing registrations.
+Madrid Monitor also allows you to consult the WIPO Gazette of International Marks, the official Madrid System weekly publication that contains the latest data regarding IRs, renewals, subsequent designations and modifications affecting existing registrations.

-To facilitate the monitoring of your own trademarks and/or those of your competitors, Madrid Monitor offers you the possibility to register to receive email alerts of any change related to the trademarks of your interest.
+To facilitate the monitoring of your own trade marks and/or those of your competitors, Madrid Monitor offers you the possibility to register to receive email alerts of any change related to the trade marks of your interest.
 To subscribe to the email alerts service you need a WIPO user account that you can create at https://www3.wipo.int/wipoaccounts/generic/public/register.xhtml